tmtsoftware/cont-pydocushare/README.md

 ds.login(username='your_user_name', password='your_password')
 ```

+If `password` argument is not specified, PyDocuShare stores the successful password using [keyring](https://keyring.readthedocs.io/) module, and use the stored password in the future login so that you do not have to enter the password many times.

 ## API Document

-API documents can be generated using Sphinx.
-Install Sphinx and relevant extensions with the command below:
+To know more about PyDocuShare API, you first need to generate API document using [Sphinx](https://www.sphinx-doc.org/).
+Install Sphinx and required extensions with the command below:

 ```sh
  $ pip install -e ".[docs]"